Dschobby/flappy_bird_reinforcement_learning/README.md

 # Flappy bird reinforcement learning agent
-This code provides an environment for the game flappy.
+This code provides an environment for the game flappy bird.
 The game can be run using different agents:
 - User agent: User played game (bump bird with space)
 - Random agent: Agent which performs random actions
 - DQN agent: Agent using a deep Q-Network for performing actions